LCC-CIT/CS296N-CourseMaterials/TermProject/CS296N-TermProjectRequirements.md

 **Notes**

-- The term project must be different from the web app you used in your weekly lab assignments and different from the instructor's examples or the textbook examples.
-It can be an enhancement of last term's project.
+- The term project must be different from:
+  -  The web app you used in your weekly lab assignments
+  -  The instructor's examples
+  - The textbook examples.

+- It can be an enhancement of last term's project.

 - Good design and development practices are expected, such as using:
   -  Unit tests.
   - Async controller methods.